Sylvn001/MangaPlus/README.md

 # Manga Plus

-> Application for read mangas using NEST.JS & Vue.JS
+> Application for upload and read mangas using NEST.JS & Vue.JS

 ### 💻 NEST.JS - 8.2.6